kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 Then search and rehearse a bunch of industry specific ones relating to the role you're applying for.
 For example "common programming interview questions".

-This helps prevent feeling off-guard and panic'y, and helps better organize your thoughts and feel more confident on the day.
+This helps prevent feeling off-guard and panic'y for the curve balls, and helps better organize your thoughts and feel more confident on the day.

 If they ask any of these, remember that they normally aren't trying to "catch you out", they most likely have no idea what to ask and simply Googled the same stuff as above.